 Are you considering riding a bike?
 Madrid, unlike many other cities in Spain, is not bike friendly.
-It has few cycle paths and no citywide bike rental scheme as in Seville or Barcelona.
+It has few cycle paths and it’s a city made for cars – not for bicycles or pedestrians like Seville or Barcelona.

 As a matter of fact, upon arriving in Madrid you won’t be seeing a lot of Madrileños riding bikes everywhere… Unfortunately, only a small minority here rides a bike.